We primarily use Tapestry of Grace for our homeschool.

-The curriculum is biased towards conservative evangelical Christian and I pick and choose what I include and omit (we will not be reading anything by John Piper nor watching Left Behind), often supplementing so my kids get a more well-rounded idea of real history and world events from all sides.
+The curriculum is quite biased towards conservative evangelical Christian so I pick and choose what I include and omit (we will not be reading anything by complementarian John Piper nor watching the horrendous Left Behind series or anything by Kirk Cameron), often supplementing so my kids get a more well-rounded idea of real history and world events from all sides.

 How we study history:

 - Church History

 - Field Trips

 Most weeks, the kids have a map to label and color.
 It helps to visualize where in the world we are studying.